vectara/py-vectara-agentic/README.md

 ###  Serialization

 The `Agent` class supports serialization.
 Use the `dumps()` to serialize and `loads()` to read back from a serialized stream.

+Note: due to cloudpickle limitations, if a tool contains Python `weakref` objects, serialization won't work and an exception will be raised.

 ###  Observability